 Taller Tamayo, Fundación Olga y Rufino Tamayo, Central de Muros, ArtCenter College of Design

-Skatelab (Laboratorio de skate) was a project that temporarily appropriated an unused pavillion in the back of a museum, creating a space dedicated to play and skating to explore the contemporary culture of skateboarding in Mexico City.
-It was an initiative that launched as part of my three month residency at Museo Tamayo Arte Contemporáneo, a contemporary art museum located in Mexico City.
+Skatelab (Laboratorio de skate) was a project that temporarily appropriated an unused pavillion in the back of Museo Tamayo, a contemporary art museum located in Mexico City, creating a space dedicated to exploring the contemporary culture of skateboarding in Mexico City.
+It was a design research project launched under a design residency in the museum, and explored questions around skateboarding, hierarchy and agency.

-(1) Investigate how large-scale and institutional urban design initiatives such as the construction of state-of-the-art skateparks, which create highly scripted and programmed play spaces, effectively deprive skaters of their ability to exercise their spatial and creative agency in public spaces: the streets, plazas, sidewalks, parks and the act of appropriating of other unused, abandoned and/or forgotten spaces.
+(1) Investigate how large scale urban design initiatives such as the construction of government-funded skateparks, which create scripted and programmed play spaces, effectively deprive skaters of their ability to exercise their spatial and creative agency in public spaces (the streets, the sidewalk, plazas, parks and unused, abandoned and/or forgotten spaces).

-A special thanks goes out to all of the skaters, the artists, and the many photographers and videographers who have documented this experience and helped make it possible; my skate mentors Hesner Sánchez, Martin Núñez, Erik Carranza and Oyuki Matsumoto, and Caleb Gutiérrez who supported the crucial maintenance of the ramps; and last but not least, my extremely supportive team at Taller Tamayo including Manuel Alcalá, Brenda Garcia and Eva Cardenas to name a few.
+Skatelab is grateful to all of the skaters, the artists, and the many photographers and videographers who have documented this experience; Hesner Sánchez, Martín Núñez, Erik Carranza and Oyuki Matsumoto who served as mentors; Caleb Gutiérrez who supported the crucial maintenance of the ramps; and the strong support from the education department of Museo Tamayo including Manuel Alcalá, Brenda Garcia and Eva Cardenas to name a few.

 See the full range of collaborative events produced through Skatelab here.